During the 20th Century:

 A second major concern is the increasing gap between:

 The age at menarche is currently decreasing perhaps due to better nutrition during childhood and increasing levels of sex hormones in the environment.
-Most teens become sexually active in high school.
+Most teens now become sexually active in high school.
 One study of sexual intercourse among American teens showed that:

-Contraceptives and abortifacients:
+Confusion about contraceptives and abortifacients: